corsairmarks/wh40k_nsc2_shipset_terraform_station_aesthetic/mod/README.md

 # Overview

 Do you like terraform stations from my mod [Aesthetic Terraform Stations](https://steamcommunity.com/sharedfiles/filedetails/?id=2622411084)?
-Do you also want to have properly-skinned terraform stations for the [We are the Imperial Navy NSC2](https://steamcommunity.com/sharedfiles/filedetails/?id=2079926133)?
+Do you also want to have properly-skinned terraform stations for [We are the Imperial Navy NSC2](https://steamcommunity.com/sharedfiles/filedetails/?id=2079926133)?
 Then this mod is for you!

 # Changes